ee-jackson/tree/code/exploration/2023-10-30_filtering-test.md

     `Initial State`)
 4. Select plots which have had a `BAU - NoThinning` action happen at the same time period
+5. Select plots where BAU and set aside have the same soil carbon at period 1

 ## 1. Read in a subset of the data and remove peat plots.